 - The soil may be relatively thin and not contain enough nutrients.

 - Planting roses at the height of Summer with high temperatures and blazing sunshine can cause them to wilt and die.

-Roses are also heavy feeders and require nutrient dense soil that has ideally been amended with lots of organic matter (in my experience compost, leaf mould and horse manure are all excellent choices for rose bushes) to retain moisture and thrive.
+Roses are also heavy feeders and require nutrient-dense soil that has ideally been amended with lots of organic matter (in my experience compost, leaf mold and horse manure are all excellent choices for rose bushes) to retain moisture and thrive.

-If you have sandy soil, then the soil is unlikely to retain enough moisture to sustain a newly planted rose bush or been sufficiently nutrient dense.
-The rose bush then loses its vigour, wilts and dies back.
+If you have sandy soil, then the soil is unlikely to retain enough moisture to sustain a newly planted rose bush or be sufficiently nutrient-dense.
+The rose bush then loses its vigor, wilts, and dies back.

 It is also worth considering whether the soil is too damp due to boggy areas of the garden or heavy clay (which can hold too much moisture and be too dense for the newly planted rose bush roots to grow as extensively as they otherwise would).